What are gonorrhea, chlamydia, and syphilis?

 Syphilis is treated with antibiotics.
 If it is caught and treated early, long-term problems can be prevented.
 The length of treatment depends on how long a person has had the disease.

 You can take steps to avoid getting gonorrhea, chlamydia, or syphilis.
-These safeguards also help protect against other STDs:
+These safeguards also help protect against other STIs:

 - Use a condom.
-Both male and female condoms are sold over-the-counter in drug stores.
-They help protect against STDs.
+Both male and female condoms are sold over the counter in drug stores.
+They help protect against STIs.

 - Limit your sexual partners.
-The more sexual partners you have over a lifetime, the higher your risk of getting STDs.
+The more sexual partners you have over a lifetime, the higher your risk of getting STIs.

 - Know your partner.
 Ask about your partner’s sexual history.
-Ask whether he or she has had STDs.
+Ask whether he or she has had STIs.
 Even if your partner has no symptoms, he or she still may be infected.

 - Avoid contact with any sores on the genitals.